abdollahi4730/dictionary/README.md

 + This dictionary is made only for English language.

-- You enter a word and then you get
+### Option

-  *  How to pronounce the word,
+ * How to pronounce the word

  * Pronunciation of the word :loud_sound:,

  * Grammatical role of the word,

  * Description of the word